w3c/w3c-website-frontend/docs/caching.md

 ### sections

 Any changes to any content within a section.
-Sections can have any name, for example, `blogPosts` for the blog posts section from the CMS (this uses the `sectionHandle` string from Craft CMS).
+Sections can have any name.
+For content in Craft CMS we recommend using the `sectionHandle` string from Craft CMS, for example, `blogPosts` for the blog posts.

 Any changes to content within this section will purge this cache tag.
 You should use this cache tag sparingly and only when it's really important to update content (since it could purge the cache for lots of pages).